Iwamgad/EMovies/README.md

 * **Step 6** : Finally open your preferred browser and view the app by opening the link **http://127.0.0.1:5000/**.

 # Known Bugs
-* **Styling bug**: There seems to be an unattractive error message flashes once in a while while using the app.
+* **Styling bug**: There seems to be an unattractive error message flashes once in a while using the app.

 # Technologies Used
 * Python 3.10.7